kubermatic/kubermatic/docs/proposals/kubevirt-node-placement.md

 ## Control of user cluster pod placement over infra cluster nodes

-Now, if the customer wants to control the placement of the user cluster workload over the infra cluster nodes, using affinity/antiaffinity, the user cluster nodes need to have the needed labels from the infra cluster replicated.
+Now, if the admin wants to control the placement of the user cluster workload over the infra cluster nodes, using affinity/antiaffinity, the user cluster nodes need to have the needed labels from the infra cluster replicated.

 **KubeVirt CCM is already replicating 2 topology labels from the infra cluster to the user cluster nodes:**
 - topology.kubernetes.io/region